Mike Moustakas Player Props: Rockies vs. Guardians

 - The Guardians pitching staff is 27th in MLB with a collective 7.6 strikeouts per nine innings.

-- The Guardians have the 12th-ranked team ERA across all MLB pitching staffs (3.97).
+- The Guardians have the 12th-ranked team ERA across all league pitching staffs (4.06).

-- Guardians pitchers combine to surrender 21 home runs (one per game), the eighth-fewest in baseball.
+- Guardians pitchers combine to surrender the ninth-fewest home runs in baseball (22 total, one per game).

-- Quantrill (1-1) gets the starting nod for the Guardians in his fifth start of the season.
-He's put together a 4.15 ERA in 21 2/3 innings pitched, with 13 strikeouts.
+- Battenfield (0-1) makes the start for the Guardians, his third of the season.

-- The right-hander last pitched on Wednesday against the Detroit Tigers, when he went six scoreless innings while giving up four hits.
+- In his last appearance -- in relief on Monday -- the righty tossed 2/3 innings against the Colorado Rockies while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.